27Swa/Covid-19/README.md

-# This repository focuses on applying analysis, visualization, and creating an interactive dashboard using a COVID-19 dataset.
+# Applying analysis, visualization, and creating an interactive dashboard in COVID-19 dataset.
 * The dataset is available on Kaggle: COVID-19 Dataset | Kaggle.
 * Programming Language: Python
 * Libraries Used: